Beyond Worst-Case (In)approximability of Nonsubmodular Influence Maximization: Preliminaries

 \paragraph{The Stochastic Hierarchical Blockmodel} The \emph{stochastic hierarchical blockmodel} is similar to the hierarchical blockmodel defined in the last section, in the sense that the structure of the graph is determined by a hierarchy tree.
 Instead of assigning weights to different edges measuring the strength of relationships, here we assign a probability with which the edge between each pair of vertices appears.
 Technically speaking, a stochastic hierarchical blockmodel is a distribution of unweighted undirected graphs, where each edge is sampled with a certain probability.

-\begin{definition} A \textbf{stochastic hierarchical blockmodel} is a distribution $\G=(V,T)$ of unweighted undirected graphs where $V, T$ are the same as they are in Definition~\ref{defi:HBG} with the additional restriction that the node weights in $T$ belong to the interval $[0, 1]$.
+\begin{definition} A \emph{stochastic hierarchical blockmodel} is a distribution $\mathcal{G}=(V,T)$ of unweighted undirected graphs where $V, T$ are the same as they are in Definition~\ref{defi:HBG} with the additional restriction that the node weights in $T$ belong to the interval $[0, 1]$.
 Let $H$ be the weighted graph defined by the hierarchical blockmodel $H=(V,T)$, and let $w(e)$ denote the weight of edge $e$ in $H$.
 Then $G=(V,E)$ is sampled by independently including each edge $e$ with probability $w(e)$. \end{definition}

-When it comes to the choices of $S$, the \infmax problem can be defined in two different ways, regarding whether or not we allow the seed-picker to see the sampling $G\sim\G$ \emph{before} choosing the seed set $S$.
+When it comes to the choices of $S$, the \infmax problem can be defined in two different ways, regarding whether we allow the seed-picker to see the sampling $G\sim\mathcal{G}$ \emph{before} choosing the seed set $S$.